Share the love!

 La Sagrada Familia

 BUT…then you go inside.
 The colors.
 THE COLORS!!!
+I’m screaming.
 I’ll never forget the moment I stepped inside this church for the first time.
 The stained glass windows illuminate the entire church, making it a stark contrast to the neutral tone of the building’s exterior.

 Inside La Sagrada Familia; Barcelona, Spain